tiny2n/CropperView/README.md

 CropperView
 =============

-It is Cropper View Lib
+It is Cropper View Lib.

 You can support multiple rect areas.
 You can move each of corners.
 You can move each of croppers.